Bessarabia: Politics

 According to Wim P. van Meurs, after 1918 Bessarabia remained for a long time in a state of emergency, under a military administration, due to border incidents and agitation among the peasantry and the minorities.
 Strict censorship was imposed in order to restrain Bolshevik propaganda.
 Three major revolts or Soviet raids took place in the province during the first decade of Romanian rule.
 In January 1919, local peasants, with support from across the Dniester, rebelled against the Romanian army in the area of Hotin.
 A similar uprising took place later that year in Tighina.
 While in the first case Soviet participation is not documented, the latter was probably a Soviet raid, though van Meurs indicates it was most likely a local initiative not coordinated with the central government in Moscow.
 The longest-lasting rebellion took place for several weeks in 1924 in the area of Tatarbunary when the local population was instigated by agitators from the Soviet Union and proclaimed a Bessarabian Soviet Republic.
 In all cases, the rebellions were brutally suppressed by the Romanian army, which at times fielded artillery against the rebels.

-According to Anatol Petrencu, during the most of the Romanian period, Bessarabia benefited by democracy, with a multiparty and a modern electoral system, based on the 1923 Constitution and laws.
+According to Anatol Petrencu, during most of the Romanian period, Bessarabia benefited by democracy, with a multiparty and a modern electoral system, based on the 1923 Constitution and laws.
 In November 1919, Romania elected the first post-war parliament based on the proportional representation of the mandates according to the number of the population.
-As of mid 1919, the population of Bessarabia was estimated at around 2 million.
+As of mid 1919, the population of Bessarabia was estimated at 2 million.
 With a voter turnout of 72.2%, the Bessarabians elected and sent to the Romanian Parliament 90 deputies and 37 senators.

 According to Charles King, in Romania "the budding democracy [...] was soon crushed beneath the weight of corruption, court intrigues, and right-wing reaction".
 The same author notes that corrupt and heavy-handed Romanian administrators were especially prevalent in the region, and the Siguranța, the Romanian secret police, conducted extensive surveillance among the minorities and regarded Transnistrian refugees and Bessarabian students as potential Bolshevik agents.
 This resulted in "a sense among locals that Bessarabia had been occupied by Romania rather than united with".
 Russians, in particular, were regarded as "Bolsheviks in disguise", with their churches and libraries closed down or Romanianized.